jdmar3-comp426/a99-da-malloc-masters/README.md

 For a breakdown of how the databases work, click [here](./docs/databases.md).

-For more on the login and signup systems, click here [here](./docs/userInformation.md).
+For more on the login and signup systems, click [here](./docs/userInformation.md).

 # Planning materials